icidasset/radical-edward/README.md

 - [maake-oob](https://github.com/icidasset/radical-edward/tree/main/packages/maake-oob) - Create a secure tunnel between two parties using a mutually authenticating AKE with out-of-band parameters.
 - [partykit-transport](https://github.com/icidasset/radical-edward/tree/main/packages/partykit-transport) - A transport implementation for the @fission-codes/channel library which uses [partykit.io](https://partykit.io).
-- [w3-wnfs](https://github.com/icidasset/radical-edward/tree/main/packages/w3-wnfs) - Provides the necessary components to use WNFS with Web3Storage.
+- [w3-wnfs](https://github.com/icidasset/radical-edward/tree/main/packages/w3-wnfs) - Provides the necessary components to use WNFS with Web3Storage/Storacha.

 ## Examples

 - [`demo`](https://github.com/icidasset/radical-edward/tree/main/examples/demo) - A simple demo of how the `maake-oob` and `partykit-transport` packages are used.
-- [`w3-wnfs`](https://github.com/icidasset/radical-edward/tree/main/examples/w3-wnfs) - An example app that shows how to store a WNFS on Web3Storage using the `@wnfs-wg/nest` package and some of the packages from this repo.
+- [`w3-wnfs`](https://github.com/icidasset/radical-edward/tree/main/examples/w3-wnfs) - An example that shows how to store a WNFS on Web3Storage using the `@wnfs-wg/nest` package and some of the packages from this repo.
+- [`wnfs-passkey`](https://github.com/icidasset/radical-edward/tree/main/examples/wnfs-passkey) - Shows how to use passkeys with WNFS.

+## Apps

+- [`BYOV`](https://github.com/icidasset/radical-edward/tree/main/apps/byov) - Bring Your Own Video, a video sharing platform based on Storacha & ATProto.

 ### Checkout examples